-Home screen customization
+Home screen customisation

-NFC technology allows you to quickly exchange information between your smartphone and smart accessories, smart payment terminals, smart access points, and smart tags.
-When you tap the NFC smart tag reader of your smartphone against a smart tag, you can see information such as web addresses, coupons, graphics, media files, and event details.
+NFC technology allows you to quickly exchange information between your smartphone and smart accessories, smart payment terminals, smart access points and smart tags.
+When you tap the NFC smart tag reader of your smartphone against a smart tag, you can see information such as web addresses, coupons, graphics, media files and event details.
 For more information, see NFC technology.

 Touch-free call answering

-You can now view pictures in a slide show using transitions such a sliding, zooming, and panning.
+You can now view pictures in a slide show using transitions such a sliding, zooming and panning.
 For more information, see Change your slide show options.